-For the purpose of the company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity shareholders.
-The primary objective of the company's capital management is to ensure that it maintains a good credit rating and capital ratios in order to support its business and maximise shareholder value.
+The Company manages its capital to ensure that the Company will be able to continue as going concern while maximising the return to shareholders through the optimisation of the debt and equity .For the purpose of the company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity shareholders.
 The company monitors capital using a gearing ratio, which is net debt divided by total capital.
 The company includes within net debt, all non-current and current borrowings reduced by cash and cash equivalents and other bank balances.
+The Company manages its capital structure and makes adjustments in the light of changes in economic conditions and the requirements of the financials covenants.
+To maintain or adjust the capital structure, the Company may adjust the dividend payments to shareholders, return capital to shareholders or issue new shares.
+The capital structure is monitored on the basis of net debt to equity and maturity profile of the overall debt portfolio of the Company.

-Particulars As at 31 March, 2021 (Rs. in Lakhs) As at 31 March, 2020 (Rs. in Lakhs)
+Particulars As at As at

+31 March, 2022 31 March, 2021

+(Rs. in Lakhs) (Rs. in Lakhs)

-Non-current borrowings 1,577 1,162
+Non-current borrowings 1,752 1,577

-Current maturities of non-current borrowings 1,044 1,356

-Current borrowings 4,666 4,888
+Current borrowings 5,504 5,710

-Less: Cash and cash equivalents 92 258
+Less: Cash and cash equivalents 140 92

-Net debt 7,195 7,148
+Net debt 7,116 7,195

 Equity share capital 489 489

-Other equity 11,415 11,180
+Other equity 11,779 11,415

-Total capital 11,904 11,669
+Total capital 12,268 11,904

-Gearing ratio 60% 61%
+Gearing ratio 58% 60%